-THET 200 Acting I
+THET 200 Introduction to Acting 3 Credits

 This course offers hands-on experience in the fundamentals of the craft of acting.
 Students have the opportunity to explore text and develop confidence in their performance skills through voice and movement exercises, improvisation, and group exercises designed to free emotional spontaneity and creativity.
 This course is useful to those with an interest in the profession and those looking to improve verbal and communication skills.